- Home ›

 Under the hood

-The one-of-a-kind BMW 3-Series GT doesn't have any direct competition but customers can compare it to the 3-Series Sport Wagon.
+The one-of-a-kind BMW 3 Series GT doesn't have any direct competition but customers can compare it to the 3 Series Sport Wagon.
 It is slightly smaller than the GT inside but it can be ordered with a 2.0-liter turbodiesel, a mill that will not be offered on the five-door hatchback.
+The X3 is another option for customers seeking space.